Particular/docs.particular.net/samples/routing/custom/sample.md

 ![Automatic routing design](design.png)

-In order to define custom routing it's necessary to add logical addresses of endpoints to the routing table, specify all physical instances of the endpoints, and specify all event publishers, as show in the following snippet
+In order to define custom routing it's necessary to add logical addresses of endpoints to the routing table, specify all physical instances of the endpoints, and specify all event publishers, as shown in the following snippet

 snippet:AddDynamic

+All necessary information is stored in a routing cache.
 The routing cache consists of four parts.
-The first one is used in the [endpoint mapping layer](http://docs.particular.net/nservicebus/messaging/routing#unicast-routing-endpoint-mapping-layer) and maps message types to sets of endpoint which are known (because they advertised this fact) to have handlers for these message types.
+The first one is used in the [endpoint mapping layer](/nservicebus/messaging/routing.md#unicast-routing-endpoint-mapping-layer) and maps message types to sets of endpoint which are known (because they advertised this fact) to have handlers for these message types.

 snippet:FindEndpoint

-The second one is used in the [instance mapping layer](http://docs.particular.net/nservicebus/messaging/routing#unicast-routing-endpoint-instance-mapping-layer) and maps endpoint names to sets of known endpoint instances.
+The second one is used in the [instance mapping layer](/nservicebus/messaging/routing.md#unicast-routing-endpoint-instance-mapping-layer) and maps endpoint names to sets of known endpoint instances.

 snippet:FindInstance